Video shows rapper Offset detained by Beverly Hills officers; police say he wasn’t arrested but another man was

-After video surfaced online showing rapper Offset detained by officers, the Beverly Hills Police Department said Saturday night the artist was not arrested but another man was.
+After video surfaced online showing rapper Offset detained by officers, the Beverly Hills Police Department said Saturday night the artist was not arrested but another man was as a pro-Trump rally unfolded nearby.

 Marcelo Almanzar, 20, was arrested on suspicion of pointing a gun at a person near South Santa Monica Boulevard and North Beverly Drive, according to police.
 Officials said the person provided a license plate number which matched the description of the vehicle officers found Almanzar inside.